alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

   "/etc/letsencrypt/live/dev.my-sample-domain.xyz/".

   Note: beware that Let's Encrypt has [rate limits](https://letsencrypt.org/docs/rate-limits/), so we should take care to run certbot only when necessary.
+This is the reason why we use an [OSS bucket](https://www.alibabacloud.com/help/doc-detail/31817.htm): we store SSL/TLS certificates there and only query Let's Encrypt when they are going to expire.

 ## SLB configuration
 Let's start by adding a listener to our SLB in order to let it manage HTTPS connections.
 For that we will generate a